 - input their strategies and so they are available when they need them the most

 - use Brain in Hand collaboratively with their supporters.

 Sessions may be delivered in users’ own home, or at their place of work or education.
 On occasion you may also train small teams of supporters to use the system and appropriately implement Brain in Hand into their working practices.

 An understanding of person-centred working and solution-focused techniques is essential, as well as experience in coaching/training/mentoring individuals.
+Experience working within Higher Education / DSA funded provision would be beneficial.
 However, most important is the ability to communicate and quickly build rapport with people who might find communication difficult.

 A good working knowledge of support and funding available within health/social care/education would be an advantage, but not essential.
-However, you must be confident working with basic technology – iOS and android phones, downloading apps, accessing the internet on laptops/PCs, using Skype, etc.
+However, you must be confident working with basic technology – iOS and android smartphones and tablet devices, downloading apps, accessing the internet on laptops/PCs, cloud-based software, using Skype, etc.

-This is an open-ended application process and we would currently particularly like to hear from individuals in Scotland, London and the South East.
+This is an open-ended application process and we would currently particularly like to hear from individuals in West Midlands, East of England and East Anglia, London and the South East of England.
 Applicants must have their own transport.

-If you are looking for an exciting new project to supplement your existing work, please register your interest with us by submitting a CV, and a short (one-side of A4 max) covering letter outlining your suitability for the role, to Sarah Todd on email@example.com
+If you are looking for an exciting new project to supplement your existing work please register your interest with us by submitting a CV, and a short (one-side of A4 max) covering letter outlining your suitability for the role to Sarah Todd, HE Development Manager, on HEinfo@braininhand.co.uk

 Applying for jobs

 Applications can be emailed to firstname.lastname@example.org or direct to the email address specified in the role advert.